Blady-Com/gnoga/docs/user_guide.md

 ## Gnoga Concepts
 ###  In and out of the DOM

-An HTML document is an hiearchical collection of objects.
-In a browser window, the displayed document is the browser's DOM, but it is possible with in JavaScript to have objects that are not in the DOM and have their own hiearchical collections, DOMs.
+An HTML document is an hierarchical collection of objects.
+In a browser window, the displayed document is the browser's DOM, but it is possible with in JavaScript to have objects that are not in the DOM and have their own hierarchical collections, DOMs.

 Gnoga maintains on the browser side a JavaScript references to GUI elements it creates, these elements may or may not also be in the browser's DOM.
 When creating a new object in Gnoga, if the parent is in the browser's DOM the child will be there as well.
 If not it will just be part of the parent's individual DOM and not be visible and even changing the visibility of that object will not make it appear on the browser window since they are not in the Browser's DOM.